Lost in Yonkers

 Lost in Yonkers is a play by Neil Simon.
 The play won the 1991 Pulitzer Prize for Drama.

 Production

 The play premiered at The Center for the Performing Arts in Winston-Salem, North Carolina, on December 31, 1990, then moved to Broadway at the Richard Rodgers Theatre on February 21, 1991, where it ran for 780 performances and 11 previews.
 Produced by Emanuel Azenberg and directed by Gene Saks, the cast included Jamie Marsh as Jay, Irene Worth as Grandma, Mercedes Ruehl as Bella, Kevin Spacey as Louie, Lauren Klein as Gert, Danny Gerard as Arty, and Mark Blum as Eddie.

+Lost in Yonkers was revived Off-Broadway by The Actors Company Theatre at the Samuel Beckett Theatre from March 13 – April 14.
+The revival was directed by Jenn Thompson, the cast included Matthew Gumley as Jay, Cynthia Harris as Grandma, Finnerty Steeves as Bella, Alec Beard as Louie, Stephanie Cozart as Gert, Russell Posner as Arty, and Dominic Comperatore as Eddie.
+The production was named a "Critics' Pick" by The New York Times, and was nominated for the Drama Desk Award for Outstanding Revival of a Play.

 Plot

 In Brooklyn in 1942, Evelyn Kurnitz has just died following a lengthy illness.
 Her husband, Eddie Kurnitz, needs to take a job as a traveling salesman to pay the medical bills incurred, so he decides to ask his stern and straight-talking mother (from whom he is slightly estranged) if his two early-teen sons, Jay and Arty (whom she insists on calling by their full given names, Jacob and Arthur, which she pronounces "Yakob" and "Artur"), can live with her and their Aunt Bella Kurnitz in Yonkers.
 She refuses.
 After a threat by Bella, she lets them stay without ever saying they could stay.
 Despite their grandmother owning and operating a candy store, Jay and Arty do not like their new living situation.
 They are afraid of their grandmother and find it difficult to relate to their crazy Aunt Bella, whose slow mental state is manifested by perpetual excitability and a short attention span, which outwardly comes across as a childlike demeanor.

 Into their collective lives returns one of Eddie and Bella's other siblings, Louie Kurnitz, a henchman for some gangsters.
 He is hiding out from Hollywood Harry, who wants what Louie stole and is hiding in his small black bag.
 Jay and Arty's mission becomes how to make money fast so that they can help their father and move back in together, which may entail stealing the $15,000 their grandmother has hidden somewhere.
 Bella's mission is to find a way to tell the family that she wants to marry Johnny, her equally slow movie theater usher boyfriend; the two could also use $5,000 of Grandma's hidden money to open their dream restaurant.
 And Louie's mission is to survive the next couple of days.